IkramSolehin/CASE-STUDY-1/README.md

 ## Prevent the Vulnerabilities<a name="para3"></a>

 ### CSRF<a name="para3c"></a>
+Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
+For example, use anti-CSRF packages such as the OWASP CSRFGuard.

+OWASP CSRFGuard is a Java-based library that provides developers with configurable filters to help prevent CSRF attacks.
+The library includes a filter that automatically generates and validates CSRF tokens, making it easier for developers to implement anti-CSRF measures in their applications.
+By using a well-vetted and tested library like OWASP CSRFGuard, developers can reduce the likelihood of introducing vulnerabilities into their applications and improve the overall security posture of their software.

 ### Secured Cookies<a name="para3d"></a>
 In order to prevent the vulnerability being expose with threat are to make sure that the secure flag is set for cookies.
 Whenever a cookie contains sensitive information or is a session token, then it should always be passed using an encrypted channel.
 Besides,the SameSite attribute must be set to either 'lax' or ideally 'strict' for all cookies.